 I plan to receive a nursing degree as well as a degree in biotechnology.
 I plan on ultimately becoming a chiropractor.

-The John and Effie Macklin CNA Academy is an innovative program designed by Adventist HealthCare to support those seeking to start a career in patient care services as a certified nursing assistant (CNA).
+The CNA Academy at Adventist HealthCare is an innovative program designed to support those seeking to start a career in patient care services as a certified nursing assistant (CNA).
 The academy offers classroom and clinical training, in a hospital setting, to prepare candidates to pass the CNA certification exam.